Tuesday, May 5, 2026

 This is a penultimate posture of repentance in the act of humility.
 The prodigal son’s confession of unworthiness in the realm of grace is where human performance is overridden by the father's love.
 This demonstrates the nature of the heart of God, that looks beyond the son's declaration of remorse and surrender, showing grace does not heap condemnation on repentant souls.

 The son’s prepared speech, noble and real, is based on effort of performance: "make me one of your hired servants".
-The father stops him.
-This is our reminder that as we come in the presence God by faith in Christ Jesus, we are accepted and set free, as the Scriptures declare: “There is therefore now no condemnation for those who are in Christ Jesus.”
+The father looks past the speech.
+This is our reminder that as we come in the presence God by faith in Christ Jesus, there's no need to explain.
+He sees through our heart.
+We are accepted and set free, as the Scriptures declare: “There is therefore now no condemnation for those who are in Christ Jesus.”
 (Romans 8:1 ESV).

 And I say, AMEN!